haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

 (first one is simple so that there your learn the end-point basics.
 Then features themselves get more non-trivial from validation and DB operation point of view)

-* what are the database logged events there are all in all?
+* What are the database logged events there are all in all?
 (Hope you won't confuse the logEvent concept with the logs file and e.g. app.log) Easy feature as it needs maybe login, but no input in the request for the query.
 Database: casedb, Table: log_event

-* what rows there are about room id ```1025```? (hard-coded in the request)
+* What rows there are about room id ```1025```? (hard-coded in the request)

-* what rows there are that are mentioning something you give in the request. = request should include, in body or URL 'searchText' and if the ```LIKE %``` matches, those rows are returned.
+* What rows there are that are mentioning something you give in the request. = request should include, in body JSON data or URL :searchText parameter.
+If the ```LIKE %``` matches, those rows are returned.

-* what warnings there are that are from given date?
+* What warnings there are that are from given date (given in POST JSON data or URL parameter)?
 Either use the date part of datetime and match it to given date OR use some time difference function

 **See the given PDF example about analyzing one Program route in Teams**